rzeldent/esp32-smartdisplay/README.md

 - November 2023
   - Major version update: 2.0.0
-  - Rewrote library to also support the new ESP32-S3 panels and use new esp_lcd interface
+  - Rewrote library to support the new ESP32-S3 panels and use new esp_lcd interface.
+Use c instead of cpp.
 - October 2023
   - Added support for esp32_8048S034N/C
   - Added option for flipped/mirrored TFT's